Universal families of twisted cotangent bundles: Example: Conjugacy classes of normalizers of symmetric subgroups

 \subsection{New assumptions}

-For the duration of this paper, $G$ is adjoint group of a finite-dimensional semisimple Lie algebra $\g$.
+For the duration of this manuscript, $G$ is a connected semisimple affine algebraic group.
 These hypotheses imply that the Killing form is non-degenerate.
 We use this fact to freely identify $\g$ and $\g^*$.
+We also write $V^{\perp}\subset\g$ for the annihilator of a subspace $V\subset\g$ under the Killing form.
+Note that the identification of $\g$ with $\g^*$ identifies $V^{\perp}\subset\g$ with $V^{\circ}\subset\g^*$.